ethereum/EIPs/EIPS/eip-X.md

 To make this cheaper and easier, we make this 784 in order to be a whole number of bytes, namely 98 bytes.

 ### Choosing the puzzle
-Different puzzles were considered before landing on the current implementation.
+The following are other options that were considered as the puzzle to be used along with the reasoning for not using them.

 #### Sign a message given a public key
 Given a random public key, the solver would need to sign a message, which the contract would verify to have been correctly signed by the public key.
-The downside to this approach is that the contract would act less like a canary to secure ETH funds as by the time the puzzle is solved, the ability to forge signatures will have already been achieved.
-The current puzzle of factoring integers is expected to be the first problem that quantum computers will solve, so it should act as a better canary.
+The downside to this approach is that the contract would act less like a leading indicator to secure ETH funds as by the time the puzzle is solved, the ability to forge signatures will have already been achieved.

 #### Factor many large, randomly generated numbers
-The paper [Efficient Accumulators without Trapdoor Extended Abstract](https://link.springer.com/chapter/10.1007/978-3-540-47942-0_21) by Tomas Sander proves that difficult to factor numbers without a known factorization, called an RSA-UFO, can be generated.
+[Sander](https://link.springer.com/chapter/10.1007/978-3-540-47942-0_21) proves that difficult to factor numbers without a known factorization, called RSA-UFOs, can be generated.
 Using [logic](https://anoncoin.github.io/RSA_UFO/) based on that described by Anoncoin, one could generate 120 integers of 3,072 bits each to achieve a one in a billion chance of being insecure.
 [RSA Security](https://web.archive.org/web/20170417095741/https://www.emc.com/emc-plus/rsa-labs/historical/twirl-and-rsa-key-size.htm) recommends 3,072-bit key sizes for RSA to be secure beyond 2030, but [Alwen](https://wickr.com/the-bit-security-of-cryptographic-primitives-2/) claims that it is only considered secure for the next 2-3 decades.
 Therefore, while this method requires no trust, the cost of generating this problem would be large, and it would not serve as much of a leading indicator since if a quantum computer could solve this, they could already break current cryptographic security standards.

 #### Factor a product of large, generated primes
 Instead of generating an RSA-UFO, the contract could implement current RSA key generation protocols and first generate two large primes to produces the product of the primes.
-This method has the flaw that the miner or minter has the capability to see the primes, and therefore some level of trust would need to be given that the minter would throw the values away.
+This method has the flaw that the minter has the capability to see the primes, and therefore some level of trust would need to be given that the minter would throw the values away.

 #### Powers of Tau
 This also has a trust factor, albeit very small.
 It requires that at least one person in the party is honest.

 ### Front running

-- By requiring one day between commit and reveal, it is infeasible to front run because the cost required to keep a reveal transaction in the mempool for a full day is greater than all the Eth in existence.
+By requiring one day between commit and reveal, it is infeasible to front run because the cost required to keep a reveal transaction in the mempool for a full day is greater than all the ETH in existence.

 ## Copyright
 Copyright and related rights waived via [CC0](../LICENSE.md).